platformsh/platformsh-docs/src/frameworks/drupal8.md

       settings.platformsh.php
 ```

-Note the `settings.php` and `settings.patformsh.php` files.
+Note the `settings.php` and `settings.platformsh.php` files.
 Both should be identical to the ones used for a Composer-based site.
 Also note that the `config/sync` directory is still outside the docroot.
 That is recommended for all Drupal installs generally, and is configured by the `settings.php` file.

 ## Configuring Platform.sh for Drupal